-Powerful audio production meets audio-sharing
+Powerful audio production meets audio-sharing — introducing Audacity 3.2 and audio.com.

 Audacity with real time effects

-We’ve taken a major step towards transforming Audacity into a digital audio workstation (DAW) with realtime effects that will allow users to apply and edit effects at any point in their project.It is now possible to reduce the amount of echo on a vocal track, or increase the amount of distortion on a guitar track, without having to modify the underlying audio data.
+It is now possible to reduce the amount of echo on a vocal track, or increase the amount of distortion on a guitar track, without having to modify the underlying audio data.
 An immediate improvement on your ability to produce polished audio and music.
 No more using the ‘undo’ button to remove an effect you applied and want to modify, ever again.

 ‘Stackable’ real-time effects can be re-ordered (or stacked) at any time as well, making Audacity a very powerful production tool for complex projects.
 Take the example of a podcast recording; if a siren goes off in the background it can be completely removed.
 That said, Audacity is still very much accessible for anyone using as a beginner along with those at a more specialist level.